 Chandler: Because you've only known her six weeks!
 Okay? ...I've got a carton of milk in my refrigerator I've had a longer relationship with!

-Ross: Look guys, when I'm with her... it's like she brings out this great side of me.
-I mean, I love her, you know?
+Ross: Look, guys, when I'm with her... it's like... she brings out this great side of me.
+I mean, I love her, y'know?

 Chandler: And I love the milk!
-But I'm not going to ask some British girl to move in with me! (thinks about what he just said) Joey, you say things now.
+But I'm not going to ask some British girl to move in with me! (realizing the absurdity of what he just said) Joey, you say things now.